3mo-esolutions/model/docs/library/element-references.md

 	}
 ```

-> ❌ Prevent accessing htmlElement references in the `constructor`.
+> ❌ Prevent accessing element references in the `constructor`.
 >
 > As long as the component isn't done rendering for the first time, element references stay `undefined`.